Have questions? We have answers!

 Do you accept my insurance?

-Full Spectrum Emergency Room accepts most commercial health insurance plans including Humana, United Healthcare, CIGNA, AETNA, Blue Cross Blue Shield, OSCAR, and more.
-As a free-standing Emergency Room, due to Federal regulations we are not able to accept Medicaid, Medicare, or TRICARE.
+Full Spectrum Emergency Room accepts most commercial health insurance plans including Humana, United Healthcare, CIGNA, AETNA, Blue Cross Blue Shield and more.
+As a free-standing Emergency Room, due to Federal regulations we are not able to accept Medicaid, Medicare, or TRICARE in the Emergency Room.

 Click here for Insurance specific FAQs.
 We also offer transparent self-pay options for our uninsured patients.